+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

+As the Sub-Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Sub-Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - The proportion of total investments shown in this second graph is purely indicative and may vary.
-As such, the representation of minimum Taxonomy alignment made in this second graph only consists in the result of the mathematical adjustment of the first graph, due to the exclusion of an indicative proportion of sovereign bonds from the nominator and denominator.
-In this context, the representation of minimum Taxonomy alignment is also indicative and may vary. - What is the minimum share of investments in transitional and enabling activities?
-The Sub-Fund does not seek particular exposure to investments in transitional and enabling activities in accordance with the EU Taxonomy regulation.
-The Sub-Fund's minimum share of investments in transitional and enabling activities are indicated to be 0%.
+What is the minimum share of investments in transitional and enabling activities?
+The Sub-Fund does not commit to invest a minimum share in sustainable investments with an environmental objective that are aligned with the EU Taxonomy.
+Therefore, the Sub-Fund's minimum share of investments in transitional and enabling activities in accordance with the EU Taxonomy regulation are indicated to be 0%.